Augustseverinandersen/assignment4-self-chosen/README.md

 __The real dataset__ consits of 87000 images of 200 by 200 pixels.
 The structure of the data is as follows: Two folders (asl_alphabet_test, and asl_alphabet_train), each containing a sub folder of the same name, containing 29 folders (one for each letter of the alphabet, and three additional classes *SPACE, DELETE,* and *NOTHING*), containing the images.
 The train folders contain 3000 images each, and the test folders contain one image each.
 The data appears to be created by one person because he "*was inspired to create the dataset to help solve the real-world problem of sign language recognition.*".
 The background of the images is almost the same, the hand placement various abit, but the images have different lighting.

 ## 4.4 Packages
+This script uses the following packages:
+- TensorFlow (version 2.12.0) the following is beimg imported: *ImageDataGenerator* is used to load and augment the images. *VGG16* is the pretrained CNN. *Flatten, Dense, and BatchNormalization* is used to create new classifier layers. *ExponentialDecay and SGD* is used to create a learning decay rate.
+- Scikit-learn (version 1.2.2) is used to import the *classification report*.
+- Numpy (version 1.23.5) is used to handle arrays.
+- Shutil is used to delete folders with content.
+- Pandas (version 2.0.1) is used to create the dataframes and sampling.
+- Matplotlib (3.7.1) is used to create plots.
+- Os is used to navigate file paths, on different operating systems.
+- Zipfile is used to unpack the zip files.
+- Argparse is used to create command line arguments
+- Sys is used to navigate the directory.
+In this case show the pack to the ```helper_functions.py``` script.
 ## 4.5 Repository Contents
+This repository contains the following folder and files.
+- ---data---
 ## 4.6 Methods
 ### 4.6.1 Script ```asl_synthetic.py```
 - The script starts by initialising command-line arguments for the path to the zip file and epochs.
 - Then, it unzips the zip file, if it is not unzipped.